 Administrators are individuals who have responsibility to oversee units and people.
 The Director is the dental hygiene program administrator.
-The Assistant Dean of the School of Applied Health Science and the Dean of the Dwyer College of Health Science are also administrators involved in the admission, progression, and graduation of students enrolled in programs operated by the Division of Dental Education.
+The Associate Dean (School Leader) of the Dwyer School of Health Science are also administrators involved in the admission, progression, and graduation of students enrolled in programs operated by the Division of Dental Education.
 See Chapter 1 Organizational Structure and policy for details on levels of involvement.

-School of Applied Health Science Council
+Health Science Council

-The School of Applied Health Science Council (SAHSC) functions to develop and implement the relevant policies and procedures regarding the academic programs from the School of Applied Health Sciences, the Vera Z. Dwyer College of Health Sciences, and Indiana University South Bend; and make recommendations and decisions to the Program Director of the presented case in accordance with the appropriate policies and procedures for the student.
-See Appendix for SAHSC Bylaws and Processes.
+The Health Science Council (HSC) functions to develop and implement the relevant policies and procedures regarding the academic programs from the Health Sciences, the Vera Z. Dwyer School of Health Sciences, and Indiana University South Bend; and make recommendations and decisions to the Program Director of the presented case in accordance with the appropriate policies and procedures for the student.
+See Appendix 4B HSC Bylaws and Processes.

-CLINIC AND LABORATORY CONSIDERATIONS Below are policies pertinent to the care of patients in the clinics.
-The Clinic Manual, faculty calibration documents, and clinical course documents should be consulted for the complete overview of clinical policies and procedure.
+CLINIC AND LABORATORY CONSIDERATIONS

+Below are policies pertinent to the care of patients in the clinics.
+The Clinic Manual, faculty calibration documents, and clinical course documents should be consulted for the complete overview of clinical policies and procedures.